James-Burch/Project-3/README.md

 ## Future Enhancements
 - In the future if I were to develop this project further then here are some of the few things that I would impliment straight away:
+  - One of the first things that I would do is set up my worksheet and code to create a new sheet when a new user signs up so that each user has a whole sheet to store their workout data.
+This will improve the program as the user will then be able to retrieve any workout that they have logged.
+  - I would also store the date that the specific workout was done on so that the user can enter the date to retrieve that specific workout.
+  - I could also add a function that takes the first input weight of a certain exercise and allows the user to compare their most recent weight with the first input to see their progress.

+## Credits and Resources Used
+- I have used various W3 schools to check python structure and help get the base format for my code
+- I have used various youtube videos to help understand functions
+- I have also used the love sandwiches CI walkthrough project to help me link my google sheet using API's and at various points during coding my project to help understand how to call my functions.
+- I have also spoken with fellow students to get a 4 eyes check when I was struggling to get some code to work, this helped notice any typos or missing colons etc that I may have missed.